Policy vs Process vs Procedure: What's the Difference? (+ Examples)

 What I learned, is that the 3 Ps tend to get used interchangeably in business — but each P represents a different aspect of sharing company information.
 They are all important and play a specific role in your company.

-To provide some clarity on the 3 Ps, I’ll quickly explain the roles of policies, processes, and procedures in your business.
+To provide some clarity on the 3 Ps, I’ll quickly define the roles of policies, processes, and procedures in your business.
 Plus, I provide an example of how each works.
 Then I explain why it helps to document all three for your company.

 What is the difference between a policy, process, and procedure?